top of page

 Renting Motorcycles in Nova Scotia!

 There were 4 locations to rent in Nova Scotia.
 Now only one remains.
 We lost Cape Bretons Harley-Davidson dealership and they used to rent.
-Now, I'm guess Montreal or the New England states are the closest for Harley motorcycle rentals.
+Now, I'm guessing Montreal or the New England states are the closest for Harley motorcycle rentals.
 Because of the lack of supply, contact Brookspeed immediately to ensure availability.
 They have terrific service as I hear from riders that deal twith them.Click to view Brookspeed Motorcycle Rentals.

 Motorcycle Rentals for the Cabot Trail